-The Ohio State Board of Career Colleges and Schools (OSBCCS) monitors post-secondary education programs to ensure compliance with minimum standards set by Ohio Revised Code Chapter 3332.
-In addition to complying with Cleveland Clinic educational policies, programs that fall under ORC 3332 (School Registration No.2165) must also ensure compliance with all requirements of the OSBCCS.
+The Ohio State Board of Career Colleges and Schools (OSBCCS) monitors postsecondary education programs to ensure compliance with minimum standards set by Ohio Revised Code Chapter 3332.
+In addition to complying with Cleveland Clinic educational policies, programs that fall under ORC 3332 must also ensure compliance with all requirements of the OSBCCS.
 If you have questions, please contact:

-Center for Health Professions Education 9500 Euclid Ave., JJ21 Cleveland, OH 44195 216.444.5678 option 4

-\This program is approved by the Ohio State Board of Career Colleges and Schools.
+Center for Health Professions Education 9500 Euclid Ave., JJ21 Cleveland, OH 44195 216.444.5678 option 4 \This program is approved by the Ohio State Board of Career Colleges and Schools.
 Accredited Sleep Technologist Education Program (ASTEP)

 A polysomnographic technologist works with individuals who have suspected or diagnosed sleep disorders.
 They perform sleep studies, including preparing a patient for the study and monitoring the diagnostic equipment during the test.

-The Accredited Sleep Technologist Education Program (ASTEP) is accredited through the American Academy of Sleep Medicine (AASM) to provide standardized education for sleep trainees.
+Program Details The Accredited Sleep Technologist Education Program (ASTEP) is accredited through the American Academy of Sleep Medicine (AASM) to provide standardized education for sleep trainees.
 Cleveland Clinic is pleased to offer the ASTEP I program that incorporates two weeks of lecture/classroom time along with hands-on and return demonstration of sleep skills.
 This blended course is a lead-in to prepare students for ASTEP II, which is offered independently of this program (aasmnet.org/astep/ Modules.aspx).
 Upon completion of the ASTEP I, ASTEP II and required clinical hours, students may qualify to apply for the Board of Registered Polysomnography Technologists (BRPT) examination.

-Minimum of high school education and current basic life support certification

-Two weeks

-Judy Petriella, RPST, RRT

-ASTEP Instructor & Technical Director Cleveland Clinic Sleep Disorders Center 4200 Warrensville Center Road, Suite 420 Cleveland, OH 44195

-216.379.9548 | astep@ccf.org clevelandclinic.org/astep

-Cardiac Ultrasound

-Cardiac sonographers use sophisticated diagnostic ultrasound equipment to produce dynamic real-time imaging of the heart's chambers, walls, valves and great vessels to assist the physician in diagnosing cardiovascular disease.
-Cardiac sonographers complete important tasks, such as:

-- > Acquiring information related to the heart's anatomy and physiology. - Evaluating acquired and congenital cardiac abnormalities and associated complications. - > Evaluating narrowed or leaking heart valves. - > Looking for causes of murmurs, chest pain and shortness of breath. - > Tracking and evaluating chronic heart conditions. - Acquiring images during a stress echocardiogram. - Assisting with image acquisition in the operating room for valve or device implantation.

-The School of Cardiac Ultrasound is an accelerated full-time (Monday through Friday, 8 a.m. to 4:30 p.m.) certificate program offered through the Cleveland Clinic Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute.
+Preadmission Requirements Minimum of high school education and current basic life support certification Length of Program Two weeks For additional information, please contact: Judy Petriella, RPST, RRT ASTEP Instructor & Technical Director Cleveland Clinic Sleep Disorders Center 4200 Warrensville Center Road, Suite 420 Cleveland, OH 44195 216.379.9548 | astep@ccf.org clevelandclinic.org/astep Cardiac Ultrasound Cardiac sonographers use sophisticated diagnostic ultrasound equipment to produce dynamic real-time imaging of the heart's chambers, walls, valves and great vessels to assist the physician in diagnosing cardiovascular disease.
+Cardiac sonographers complete important tasks, such as: - Acquiring information related to the heart's anatomy and physiology. - Evaluating acquired and congenital cardiac abnormalities and associated complications. - > Evaluating narrowed or leaking heart valves. - > Looking for causes of murmurs, chest pain and shortness of breath. - Tracking and evaluating chronic heart conditions. - > Acquiring images during a stress echocardiogram. - Assisting with image acquisition in the operating room for valve or device implantation.
+Program Details The School of Cardiac Ultrasound is an accelerated full-time (Monday through Friday, 8 a.m. to 4:30 p.m.) certificate program offered through the Cleveland Clinic Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute.
 Students successfully completing the program are eligible to sit for the national registry exam through either Cardiovascular Credentialing International (RCS) or American Registry for Diagnostic Medical Sonographers (RDCS).
 Classes start each year on the first Tuesday after Labor Day.
 All program classes are face-to-face.
 These, along with the clinical externship training, are held at Cleveland Clinic's main campus.
 The core curriculum includes Adult Echocardiography, Adult Echocardiography Lab, Ultrasound Physics and Clinical Externship.

+Preadmission Requirements

 Admission to the Cleveland Clinic's School of Cardiac Ultrasound is selective.
 To be eligible for admission, you must have either a bachelor's degree or associate degree, or have completed an accredited allied health program.
-You must also complete post-secondary prerequisite courses with a grade of C or above in human anatomy and physiology with lab; college algebra or higher; communications (e.g., English, speech, composition course); and physics (preferred but not required).
+You must also complete postsecondary prerequisite courses with a grade of C or above in human anatomy and physiology with lab; college algebra or higher; communications (e.g., English, speech, composition course); and physics (preferred but not required).

+Length of Program 12 months

+For additional information, please contact: